Graeme Lamb: Military career

 In 2005 Lamb became Director-General, Training Support and on 7 September 2006 he was deployed as Senior British Military Representative and Deputy Commanding General, Multinational Force, Iraq and promoted to lieutenant general.
 In relation to this role, Lamb gave evidence to The Iraq Inquiry on 9 December 2009, in which he spoke of the shortcomings of the Coalition Provisional Authority.
 He became Commander Field Army on 19 October 2007, and on 6 November received the honorary appointment of Colonel Commandant, Small Arms School Corps.
 He was advanced to Knight Commander of the Order of the British Empire in the 2009 New Year Honours.
 In 2009 he was appointed Officer of the Legion of Merit of the United States for his service in Iraq.

 Lamb stepped down as Commander, Field Army on 6 July 2009, to be succeeded by Barney White-Spunner.
 In August 2009 it was reported that he would be heading for Afghanistan at the direct request of General David Petraeus of the United States Army to head a programme designed to repeat the success of Lamb's efforts in Iraq, whereby insurgents were persuaded to give up their arms.
 Lamb has described how US General Stanley A. McChrystal convinced him to join his team over dinner in Arlington County, Virginia.
 By late October 2009 he had arrived in Afghanistan.
 He stepped down as Colonel Commandant of the Small Arms School Corps on 13 November 2009, and officially retired from the British Army the following day, retaining a commission in the Reserve of Officers.

 Post-retirement

 Lamb again joined General Stan McChrystal lecturing for the course, Gateway to Global Affairs, at Yale University in 2011.

 Lamb serves as a "special adviser" to strategic advisory firm G3 and as director to private military company Aegis Defence Services.
 In March 2012, it emerged that Lamb's company G3 had earlier received a £1.5 million contract from the government of Bahrain for "a media campaign to support the Kingdom of Bahrain's stance before the international community."
 This led to allegations that Lamb may have been paid to praise Bahrain's government in public comments and written columns during the Bahraini uprising.

+Lamb is a key consultant at Skarbek Associates and is a Strategic Partner of C5 Capital, Chairman of ITC Advisory Board and an adviser to Palantir Technologies.